 Today, having left his original job far behind him, the Bullmastiff dog breed has moved on to a less stressful role as a cherished family member, who enjoys companionship.

-The Bullmastiff is know for his intelligence and alertness.
+The Bullmastiff is known for his intelligence and alertness.
 These attributes, along with being a very confident dog has earned him the reputation as a vigilant and fearless family protector.

 Daily exercise is a must for all dogs and Bullmastiffs are no exception.
 They do enjoy a brisk walk but the duration can vary between dogs, some being naturally less active than others.

-Outdoor play can in a secure area can also be a fun part of their routine.
+Outdoor play in a secure area can also be a fun part of their routine.

 For mentally stimulating this intelligent dog, look into obedience, rally, even scent work and tracking and start them young.